 First of all, if you’re not a member of my free Facebook group The Successful Ladies Escape Lounge, why not join us?

 Imposter syndrome is a topic that crops up in the group a lot (see, I told you that you’re not the only one feeling this way).
-I even did a whole series of lives in the group recently about imposter syndrome, which are available to watch on replay.
 The group is made up of a fantastic bunch of women and we’re all there to support and learn from each other.
 One of the things I love so much about the Escape Lounge, is how it helps to highlight the fact that we’re all dealing with similar worries and negative beliefs.
 Sharing our insecurities with others can be so powerful when you realise that everyone experiences these kind of thoughts to some degree.
 You really aren’t the only one feeling this way.

 And remember …